Thoriri/thorir-website/content/post/Temporal_convolutional_networks/index.md

 ![png](uploads/Untitled68_18_0.png)

-But as always, the best thing is to do cross validated hyperparameter search to see how many filters you need to get a good performing network, for our case I believe that the second network we tested was the best one so let's look at the final test accuracy of that network:
+However, as always, the best thing is to do a cross-validated hyperparameter search to see how many filters you need to get a good-performing network.
+For our case, I believe that the second network we tested was the best one, so let us look at the final test accuracy of that network: